 L1 L2 L3

 Different types of charging equipment and speed, roughly translate to L1 - portable/UMC charging, L2 - high power/dedicated charge point and L3 - DC charging.
+Can also refer to self driving levels which goes on to Level 5.

 Lane Departure Warning, a safety feature to notify the driver if the car has drifted out of lane.